onox/orka/CONTRIBUTING.md

-the right under that license to submit that work with modifications, whether created in whole or in part by me, under the same open source license (unless I am permitted to submit under a different license), as Indicated in the file; or
+the right under that license to submit that work with modifications, whether created in whole or in part by me, under the same open source license (unless I am permitted to submit under a different license), as indicated in the file; or

 (c) The contribution was provided directly to me by some other person who certified (a), (b) or (c) and I have not modified it.